tsasser05/cpp-rest-api/README.md

 ## Load Contacts

-- load_contacts.sh will generate 100 contacts to insert.
+- load_contacts.sh will generate 100 contacts and insert them into the application.
 Use this as you will.

 ## Notes